Sons of Iraq: Anbar Awakening

 In 2005, the Albu Mahals, a tribe that smuggled foreign fighters and material across the Syria–Iraq border, was being forced out of their territory by the Al Salmani tribe allied with al-Qaeda in Iraq.
 The tribe proposed an alliance with the local USMC Battalion under the command of LtCol Dale Alford in November 2005, after being forcibly displaced from their traditional base in Al-Qa'im, and began receiving weapons and training.
-From August to December 2006, the Anbar Province of Iraq was occupied by Al Qaeda (AQI).
-Much of the stronghold of AQI was in Ramadi, the capital of the Anbar province.
+From August to December 2006, the al-Anbar governorate of Iraq was occupied by Al Qaeda (AQI).
+Much of the stronghold of AQI was in Ramadi, the capital of the al-Anbar governorate.
 The sheikhs and officials were Sunni by sect, so they initially cooperated with AQI to counterbalance the Shiite government and the Shiite insurgents.
 But later, the terrorism which AQI promoted was not in line with the Sheik's interests.
 They then joined forces with the US troops in the area, the Iraqi Police and the Provisional Army.
 They strengthened the city council and dubbed their movement the "awakening".
 The US and the Iraqi people later gained control of Fallujah and Ramadi.
 This movement was one of the shining symbols of counterinsurgency policy—rhetoric of the New Way surge policy which George W. Bush outlined in his State of the Union address marked this as the ideal of counterinsurgency.
 The six points which Bush outlined were met; the people were united to save their city and the US forces gained support of both the officials and citizens.

 Despite warnings from some portions of United States intelligence community, Sheik Abdul Sattar Buzaigh al-Rishawi was assassinated along with two bodyguards, by a roadside bomb planted near his home in Ramadi, in September 2007.
 His brother, Ahmed Abu Risha, took over as leader, but so far has been unable to unite the various awakening militias.

 In October 2008, the Iraqi government took over from the American military the responsibility for paying 54,000 members of the Awakening councils.
 Many of the Awakening fighters put little trust in the Iraqi government to help employ them.
 "I consider the transfer an act of betrayal by the U.S. Army," said one Awakening member in response to the transfer.